-Note: All projects have been entered in descending chronological order.
+Note: All projects have been entered in order from earliest to most recent.

 Most of the urban centres within the Saugeen watershed were settled within valleys and in close proximity to watercourses.
 While there were many benefits to this, there were also risks, namely flooding and slope stability problems.

-Grants were provided by the Province of Ontario to implement these projects, in the early years as much as 85%,with the remaining funds coming from the individual municipalities that benefited from the project.
+Grants were provided by the Province of Ontario to implement these projects (as much as 85%), with the remaining funds coming from the individual municipalities that benefitted from the project.

-This was the first capital flood control project of the SVCA and one of the main reasons for the initiation of the Conservation Authority in 1950.
-Flooding in the Town of Walkerton had been a major problem throughout the early and mid 1900's.
+This was the first capital flood control project of the Saugeen Valley Conservation Authority (SVCA) and one of the main reasons for the initiation of the Conservation Authority in 1950.
+Flooding in the Town of Walkerton was a major problem throughout the early and mid 1900s.
 Municipal officials approached the province about forming a Conservation Authority to address the problem.

 Beginning in 1956, at a total cost of $169,000, 2.4 km of dykes and floodwalls were constructed to protect the central business district as well as residential neighborhoods from the 1:100 year flood.

 Maintenance, repairs and inspections are ongoing for a project of this importance.